• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Jump to Video

 Broccoli salad with bacon and cheese

-A simple, classic Broccoli Salad recipe that serves as a great fast side dish for any party or potluck.
+A simple, classic Broccoli salad recipe that serves as a great fast side dish for any party or potluck.
 Made with bacon, cranberries, sunflower seeds, cheddar cheese and a homemade dressing, this is one of my favorite side dishes and it can be prepped in under fifteen minutes!

 Broccoli salad with bacon in a wooden serving bowl

 Please do not be alarmed by the amount of green in today’s post!
-I know broccoli salad is a little different from what you’re used to seeing here, where sugar and chocolate and cookies and definitely not broccoli are the norm, but bear with me.
+I know broccoli salad is a little different from what you’re used to seeing here, where sugar and chocolate and chocolate chip cookies and definitely not broccoli are the norm, but bear with me.

 Broccoli salad is one of my favorite side dishes (right up there with deviled eggs and macaroni salad).
 It’s perfect for serving alongside Easter dinner (or any holiday dinner) and is a simple and refreshing side dish for summer parties and pot lucks.
 It can be thrown together in under fifteen minutes and I guarantee you that at least one person is going to ask for the recipe, wherever you bring it.